Hgoatly/Discover-Skane/testing.md

 ## Chrome Developer Tools:

-- Chrome developer tools was used regulraly to check the layout, and to check the console for errors.
+- Chrome developer tools was used regularly to check the layout, and to check the console for errors.

 ## W3C Markup Validation Service: